Back

 Jeanette Landers

-Electronic Warfare Specialists are primarily employed on the ANZAC Class ships.
-However Electronic Warfare Specialists will deploy on the MRV and OPVs if there is an operational need to do so.
-There are also opportunities to deploy on one of the NZDF operational missions overseas or undertake a posting overseas that will allow you to enhance your tradecraft.
+Electronic Warfare Specialists are primarily employed on ANZAC Class ships (Frigates).
+However Electronic Warfare Specialists will deploy on any HMNZ ships if there is an operational requirement to do so.

 Career progression and training